 Mail invites.
 Give your out-of-town guests plenty of notice so they can attend or send a gift if they'd like.

 Plan your menu.
-We've got more than a few specialty buffets as part of our catering packages.
+We have more than a few specialty buffets in our catering packages.
 Consider dessert options.
-Will you do a show-stopping cake?
+Will you serve a show-stopping cake?
 Gourmet cupcakes?
 Graduation cookie cakes?
-Custom sheet cake (yum!)?
-If you're doing some or all of the cooking, make a grocery list.
-Don't forget about plates, cups, napkins, and cutlery!
+A custom sheet cake?
+Remember to provide plenty of plates, cups, napkins and cutlery!
+Make a grocery list if you're doing some or all of the cooking.

 4 Weeks Before

 Place your catering and bakery orders.
 We recommend placing large orders as soon as possible to ensure your party goes off without a hitch.
 But if you find yourself waiting until the last minute, we will always do our best to help!

 Finalize your floral decor.
 Remember to ask about delivery options for centerpieces and special arrangements.

 Shop for a party outfit.
 Take a break from the planning and go on a shopping spree!

 Buy a guestbook.
 A guestbook is a great way to keep track of everyone who came to support your graduate.
 You could also do fun twists on a guestbook!
 For example, have guests sign a poster or photo board that will be a treasured keepsake.

 Hand out invites at school.
 Specifically for high school grads, start passing out invites to your classmates!

 Finalize your guest list based on RSVPs.
 Let your caterer and baker know your final guest count and if you need to adjust your order size.
 Plan how many extra tables and chairs you need and where to place them.